-Navigating the Catalog

-Organization

-Clarion University is comprised of three colleges and one school (Arts and Sciences, Business Administration and Information Sciences, Health Sciences and Human Services and the School of Education).
+Clarion University is comprised of three colleges (Arts, Education and Sciences, Business Administration and Information Sciences and Venango College.
 Each of these units consists of smaller subunits called departments or programs.
 The academic year is divided into two terms: (Fall, Spring), five summer sessions and one winter intersession.

 Where to find it

 The catalog is composed of two main sections.
 The first contains information about the academic calendar, admissions, registration, tuition and fees, financial aid, student services, and student activities.

 The second section describes the university's academic programs.
 The curriculum section begins with a description of the General Education program, which every student receiving an undergraduate degree from Clarion completes.
 Next, each of the three colleges of Clarion University is described.
 Each unit's description is composed of a brief overview of the division followed by more in-depth descriptions of the departments and programs making up that division.
 Programs are presented in alphabetical order.
 Course descriptions for all academic programs are available on the web at www.clarion.edu/coursedescriptions.

 Still can't find it?